availability-icon

 Getting here

-Thriveworks Counseling & Psychiatry Colorado Springs is located at the corner of Chancellor and Channel Drive.
+Thriveworks Counseling & Therapy Colorado Springs is located at the corner of Chancellor and Channel Drive.
 Our building is across from Sassy Tan, next to Pikes Peak Dental, and slightly north of Fairfax Ridge Park.
 We share a building with Brothers Dental, and have parking available directly outside our main entrance.

 Phone number